-In the first three quarters of FY21, GVA estimates were substantially lower than the previous years.
-However, Indian GVA increased better than the advance forecast in the fourth quarter.
+The Indian GVA increased better than the advance forecast in FY 2022.
+However, GVA showed moderate growth to reach pre-COVID levels.
 Consistent opening of the economy and updated receipts of GST data for the third and fourth quarters, have equally contributed to this increase.
-Manufacturing sector growth rebounded strongly and surged to 6.9 % in the fourth quarter of FY21, compared to a decline of 4.2 % a year ago, according to the latest estimates.
+Manufacturing sector growth rebounded strongly and surged to 12% in FY22, compared to a decline of 4.7% a year ago.